Finding time can be difficult in today’s hypermodern world.

 About the Creator

-Filipino author, singer-songwriter and theatre actress.
-Loves writing fantasy short stories, composing songs for books, and reading SFF and YA.
-Also writes romance, horror and scifi.
-Married and based in the UK. www.mariesinadjan.com
+Filipino fantasy author, singer-songwriter, theatre actress, and book reviewer.
+Also writes romance, horror, and scifi.
+Married and based in the UK. https://linktr.ee/mariesinadjan • www.mariesinadjan.com